Water footprint: Agricultural sector

-Water footprint of companies (industrial sector)
+Industrial sector

 The water footprint of a business, the 'corporate water footprint', is defined as the total volume of freshwater that is used directly or indirectly to run and support a business.
 It is the total volume of water use to be associated with the use of the business outputs.
 The water footprint of a business consists of water used for producing/manufacturing or for supporting activities and the indirect water use in the producer's supply chain.

 The Carbon Trust argue that a more robust approach is for businesses to go beyond simple volumetric measurement to assess the full range of water impact from all sites.
 Its work with leading global pharmaceutical company GlaxoSmithKline (GSK) analysed four key categories: water availability, water quality, health impacts, and licence to operate (including reputational and regulatory risks) in order to enable GSK to quantitatively measure, and credibly reduce, its year-on-year water impact.

 The Coca-Cola Company operates over a thousand manufacturing plants in about 200 countries.
 Making its drink uses a lot of water.
 Critics say its water footprint has been large.
 Coca-Cola has started to look at its water sustainability.
 It has now set out goals to reduce its water footprint such as treating the water it uses so it goes back into the environment in a clean state.
 Another goal is to find sustainable sources for the raw materials it uses in its drinks, such as sugarcane, oranges, and maize.
 By making its water footprint better, the company can reduce costs, improve the environment, and benefit the communities in which it operates.

-Water footprint of individual consumers (domestic sector)
+Technology companies

+Similar to the industry sector, many global technology companies have been forced to address their large water footprints, especially with the development of AI technology which further increases their data centres water consumption.

+Meta announced in 2021 their goal to be water positive by 2030, offsetting all their water use through water restoration projects.
+Furthermore, they aim to offset 200% of their water footprint in high-water stress regions, and 100% of consumption in medium water stress regions.
+Apple have also shared their goal to replenish all corporate freshwater withdrawals in high-stress locations by 2030, and as of 2024 they claim to be 40% of the way to achieving this.

+There are also innovative solutions being developed to try to make data centres themselves more sustainable, such as Google using non-potable water at over 25% of its data centers, and developing new techniques using either low-water alternatives or recycled wastewater to try to reduce their water footprint.
+Furthermore, their Hamina data center in Finland uses sea water for cooling which is heated and then cooled again before being returned to the sea.
+Microsoft are attempting to utilize adiabatic cooling which substitutes the water for outside air, as well as developing Project Natick to try to build a submerged data center which makes use of the sea temperature for cooling.